santoshkumarradha/questaal-reader/README.md

-i# QUESTAAL READER
+# QUESTAAL READER

 Reader for questaal quantum code output

-NOTE: Soon to be combined with [pyquestaal](https://github.com/santoshkumarradha/pyquestaal)
+*NOTE: Soon to be combined with [pyquestaal](https://github.com/santoshkumarradha/pyquestaal)*

-Make sure you use high verbosity and ideally --pr51
+### example usage

-example usage
+Make sure you use high verbosity and ideally --pr51 and pipe lmf output to a file

 '''python
 from questaal_reader import *
 output=reader("out") #out is the output file name